4 min read

 Opportunities Amply Overall ME by Quantum Leaps

-This is going to sound like a crazy number, but Opportunities have the potential to amplify your Money Energy by up to 10,000 or more times.1 I’m not making it up.
+This is going to sound like a crazy number, but opportunities have the potential to amplify your Money Energy by 10,000 or more times.1 I’m not making it up.
 Now, I am not saying that it’s humanly possible to take advantage of all the opportunities to improve your financial well-being, but what the formula and score represent is your ability to produce money and integrate it into all areas of your life more easily and readily.

 Facing Barriers to Improving Money Energy

-I’d like you to meet Mr. Craig Moon.
+I’d like you to meet Craig Moon.
 He is a 52-year-old entrepreneur and owner of a very successful software business.
 The company has grown exponentially over the years and is now listed on the stock exchange.
 As a result, he has a substantial amount of equity in the firm.

 From a financial planning perspective, Craig’s investment objective is wealth protection rather than further wealth accumulation at this point.
 As Craig approaches retirement, anxiety and stress have significantly increased.
 He has become progressively more anxious about protecting his wealth but would still like to see a portion of his wealth grow to reduce longevity risk (the fear of running out of money).
 To add another dimension to his stress, he’s concerned about the type of legacy he will leave behind for his children.